 - Add 242 grams, or almost exactly one cup (1.02 cups) of high-test calcium hypochlorite to the mixture.
 Using a scale is best.

 This mixture is now 5.5% available chlorine, according to Tactical Intelligence (the math checks out to me), which is precisely the amount you have in household bleach.
-When in doubt, use a chlorine test kit to ensure you’ve produced the right solution.

 You can now use this concentrated bleach solution as you would use household bleach.
 Which means, it still needs to be diluted further for most purposes and cannot be ingested!
 We’ll talk about how you need to dilute this solution for different purposes in the next section.

 But first, note that this concentrated calcium hypochlorite solution will now have the shelf life of your household bleach– six months.
 It needs to be stored as carefully as household bleach.
 It is just as corrosive and dangerous as household bleach.